 Repeat steps 2.2.5 – 2.2.6 to ensure that the geometry is detected.

 Select ‘Gap’ under the ‘Control Panel’ of the rheometer instrument control software, click on ‘Options’ icon and chose ‘Axial Force’ option.
-Set axial force to ‘1 Newton’; this is to ensure the cone geometry touches the Peltier plate for zero gap initiation (see Supplementary Figure 5).
+Set axial force to ‘1 Newton’; this is to ensure the cone geometry touches the Peltier plate for zero gap initialization (see Supplementary Figure 5).

 Perform the rheometer geometry calibration.